cesarsotovalero/cesarsotovalero.github.io/_posts/2020-10-15-empirical–software–engineering-research-is-harder-than-you-think.md

 | **Results** | Interpretation is based on factual statistical outcomes | Interpretation are prone to personal interpretation |
 | **Conclusion** | A solid claim, hard to argue against | A claim based on observation, hard to generalize and prone to be biased |
 | ------ | ------ | ------ |
+{: .border-bottom-on-table  }

 In conclusion, empirical SE research is not easy at all.
 It imposes a diverse set of unique challenges to researchers, from the formulation of the hypothesis to the argumentation of a relevant conclusion.
 If you think this is not true, then try to publish in a top journal in the field.
-Do it first, then we can talk about it :smirk:   .
+Do it first, then we can talk about it :smirk:.